-18.1 The recommended remuneration for student ministers for 2021 is -
+18.1.
+The recommended remuneration for student ministers for 2022-2023 is -

-% of Rector's Minimum Stipend Jan-Jun \$ pa Jul-Dec \$ pa
+% of Rector's Minimum Stipend Jul'22 - Jun'23 \$ pa Jul - Dec'23 \$ pa

-Working one full day per week
+Working one day per week • • -

-Studying for degree 12.5% 8,482 8,689
+Studying for degree 15.0% 10,677 10,934

-Studying for diploma 10% 6,786 6,951
+Studying for diploma 12.5% 8,898 9,111

-- 18.2 Travel costs (whether private vehicle or public) should be paid by the parish.
+- 18.2.
+The percentage of a Rector's minimum stipend has been increased (from 12.5% to 15% for students studying for a degree, and from 10% to 12.5% for students studying for a diploma).
+It was expected that the recommended remuneration for a student minister working a normal 7.6 hour day (1/5th of a 38 hour week) would be more than the national minimum wage.
+However, the larger than expected increase in the national minimum wage applying from 1 July 2023 has meant that a student studying for a diploma who is paid the recommended stipend now cannot be required to work more than 7.5 hours. - 18.3.
+Travel costs (whether private vehicle or public) should be paid by the parish.
 Where a student minister serves for a half day in addition to a full day, account should be taken of the additional time and cost in travelling and care taken to ensure that the student minister is not disadvantaged by the additional expense.
-Consideration should therefore be given to paying for the travel time. - 18.3 Under the Fair Work Act 2009 a national minimum wage is established effective 1 July each year.
-The minimum (adult) national pay rate for the period 1 July 2019 to 30 June 2020 is \$19.84 per hour, thus the above recommended remuneration allows for no more than 8.2 hours per week if studying for a degree, and 6.6 hours if studying for a diploma.
+Consideration should therefore be given to paying for the travel time. - 18.4.
+Under the Fair Work Act 2009 a national minimum wage is established effective 1 July each year.
+The minimum (adult) national pay rate for the period 1 July 2023 to 30 June 2024 is \$23.23 per hour, thus the above recommended remuneration allows for no more than 9.0 hours per week if studying for a degree, and 7.5 hours if studying for a diploma.
 As this value will be reviewed 1 July each year, please check the Fair Work Commission web page for the latest rates.
 It may be necessary to increase the monthly pay or adjust the hours of work should the national minimum wage increase.

-- 18.4 Arrangements should be made to ensure student ministers are provided with appropriate hospitality.
+- 18.5.
+Arrangements should be made to ensure student ministers are provided with appropriate hospitality.
 For example, appropriate breaks should be provided especially in long working days.
-Preparation time adds to the total time incurred in service for the parish and should be allowed for when the amount of payment is considered. - 18.5 Superannuation contributions are payable if the remuneration exceeds \$450 in any month (refer to section 7).
-The parish is obliged to pay workers compensation premiums based on the taxable income. - 18.6 By arrangement with the student minister the parish may agree to pay college fees (tuition, boarding, etc) on behalf of the student minister in lieu of part of the normal remuneration.
+Preparation time adds to the total time incurred in service for the parish and should be allowed for when the amount of payment is considered. - 18.6.
+Superannuation contributions are payable on any taxable remuneration (refer to section 7).
+The parish is obliged to pay workers compensation premiums based on the taxable income. - 18.7.
+By arrangement with the student minister the parish may agree to pay college fees (tuition, boarding, etc) on behalf of the student minister in lieu of part of the normal remuneration.
 If such fees are paid they should be considered an exempt fringe benefit (refer section 4.3) provided - (a) the student is a ministry candidate and/or holds the Archbishop's licence, or is an independent candidate undertaking the same course of study as required for a ministry candidate; and - (b) the benefit is only applied to paying fees and the provision of accommodation/board.